Honelign/linux_webview/README.md

 ---

-By following these steps, you should be able to successfully run the Flutter Linux app on your client’s device using Docker.
+By following these steps, you should be able to successfully run the Flutter Linux app on your client's device using Docker.